My IPhone # 503 351-7082

 Who Killed the Pneumatic Car?

 This may be a bit off topic, but I have a question for you to consider: why has pneumatic motors for cars and larger trucks been suppressed for nearly a century now.
 Especially when it still beats the pants off hydrogen or electric cars?
-Diesel trucks still use this sort of pressurized air for their suspension and brakes.
+Diesel trucks still use this sort of pressurized air system for their suspension and brakes.
 This is just pressurized air driven motors, like the power tools auto shops use, so it's not a new tech at all.

-They now make 5k PSI tanks with carbon fiber for better safety and less weight like they've been using for scuba divers and Firefighters for years, which has recently proven to provide up to a 200 mile range per charge in small cars in Europe.
+They now make 5k PSI tanks with carbon fiber for better safety and less weight like they've been using for scuba divers and Firefighters for decades, which has recently proven to provide up to a 200 mile range per charge in small cars in Europe.
 It has no pollution to speak of, and no risk of a violent fiery explosion if in a serious collision.

 This also has a far less hazardous land fill issues than old lithium-ion batteries, as well as a fraction of the cost and weight for the energy source storage.
 Less expensive processing, which can be set up at any fueling station for a fraction of the cost to recharge a tank in just minutes, compared to hydrogen refueling.